 Yackers and Kayak Rentals

 All swimmers must be accompanied by an escort kayaker at each swim.
 We STRONGLY encourage swimmers to bring their own kayakers with them.
 We work hard to recruit and retain a group of battle hardened and dedicated kayakers who regularly offer to help out at our swims.
 We charge $100 for this service and in turn pay a stipend to these volunteers and offer them free lodging.
 We make them available on a first come first served.
 So, if you need us to provide a kayaker we encourage you to register sooner rather than later so you can be placed higher on the list.

 Safety Protocols Applicable to All Swims

 All swimmers must be qualified for the distances they choose to swim.
 They must certify that they have swum at least 2/3 the distance of their swim in the open water and that they know of no medical reason why they should not undertake their swim.

 The swim will not be conducted (or will be delayed) in the event of dense fog significantly impairing visibility or a serious risk of thunderstorm during the swim.
-We consult marine weather channels for the latest information and consult with Paul Monette, of Newport Vermont who has agreed to serve as meteorlogical adviser.
+We consult marine weather channels for the latest information.
 We also use radar apps on our cell phone.

 Should there become a reason to evacuate the lake mid swim, we use three blasts of an air horn.
 We pull swimmers first and ask kayakers to head immediately thereafter to shore.